AI assistant — not human

 | IMAP | Non-Exchange mail systems | Gmail, Zimbra, Dovecot, any IMAP | 2-6 weeks | No | Low-Medium | Medium — mail only |

-Hybrid migration is what 90% of enterprise organizations choose, and for good reason.
-It provides full coexistence between on-premises Exchange and Exchange Online — users can send mail, share calendars, and access free/busy information seamlessly regardless of which system hosts their mailbox.
-The Hybrid Configuration Wizard (HCW) automates the setup of send/receive connectors, organization relationships, and OAuth authentication between environments.
+Hybrid migration is the choice of 90% of enterprise organizations, and for good reason.
+It allows full coexistence between on-premises Exchange and Exchange Online.
+Users can send mail, share calendars, and access free/busy information seamlessly, no matter which system hosts their mailbox.

 The biggest advantage of hybrid is flexibility.
-You can migrate 50 users per week, 500 per week, or pause entirely without disrupting service.
-Mailbox moves happen in the background — users continue working in Outlook and only notice the change when they restart the application.
-This makes hybrid the only viable approach for organizations where downtime has direct revenue impact.
-Our team at EPC Group has configured hybrid environments spanning multiple Active Directory forests, resource forest topologies, and multi-geo Microsoft 365 tenants.
+You can migrate 50 users per week, 500 users per week, or pause the process without disrupting service.
+Mailbox moves happen in the background, so users can keep working in Outlook.
+They only notice the change when they restart the application.

 Every failed Exchange migration we have been called in to remediate shared one thing in common: an inadequate assessment phase.
 This checklist reflects 500+ engagements worth of hard-won lessons.